Peshmerga

-The Peshmerga (پێشمەرگه) are the internal security forces of Kurdistan Region.
-According to the Constitution of Iraq, regional governments are responsible for "the establishment and organization of the internal security forces for the region such as police, security forces, and guards of the region".
-Other Kurdish security agencies include the Zêrevanî (gendarmerie), Asayish (security and counterterrorism service), and the Parastin u Zanyarî (intelligence agency).
-The Peshmerga's history dates back to the 18th century, when they began as a tribal paramilitary border guard under the Ottoman Turks and the Safavid Kurds.
-By the 19th century, they had evolved into a disciplined and well-trained guerrilla force.
+The Peshmerga (پێشمەرگه) are the internal security forces of the Kurdistan Region.
+According to the Constitution of Iraq, federal regions (such as the Kurdistan Region) are responsible for "the establishment and organization of the internal security forces for the respective regions, such as police, security forces, and regional guards."

+The history of Kurdish armed forces dates back to antiquity, with Kurdish military forces becoming more organized between the 16th and 19th centuries, when they served Kurdish tribal leaders and principalities, as well as the Ottoman and Safavid states as auxiliary and border forces.
+During the 20th century, these forces developed into increasingly organized guerrilla movements associated with Kurdish nationalist movements.
+The modern Peshmerga emerged in 1946 as the self-declared national army of the Republic of Mahabad.
+In the late 20th and beginning of the 21st century, the Peshmerga became institutionalized as the armed forces of the Kurdistan Regional Government (KRG).
+The term Peshmerga has also been used for a variety of Kurdish militias and armed groups, especially in Iranian Kurdistan, such as for the armed wings of the KDPI, PAK and Komala.

-Formally, the Peshmerga are under the command of the Ministry of Peshmerga Affairs (MoPA) of the Kurdistan Regional Government (KRG).
-In practice, however, the Peshmerga's structure is largely divided and controlled separately by the two Iraqi Kurdish political parties: the Democratic Party of Kurdistan (KDP) and the Patriotic Union of Kurdistan (PUK).
-Unifying and integrating the Peshmerga under the MoPA has been on the Kurdistan Region's public agenda since 1992, with significant progress under a 2022 U.S.-KRG Memorandum of Understanding (MoU) aiming for full unification by 2026, though challenges like partisanship and external threats persist.
+Formally, the Peshmerga are under the command of the Ministry of Peshmerga Affairs (MoPA) of the KRG.
+In practice, however, the Peshmerga's structure is largely divided and controlled separately by the two main Iraqi Kurdish political parties: the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK).
+Unifying and integrating the Peshmerga under the MoPA has been on the Kurdistan Region's public agenda since 1992, with significant progress under a 2022 U.S.-KRG memorandum of understanding aiming for full unification by 2026.

-Besides being the official name for the KRG's internal security forces, historically the word Peshmerga has also been used for a variety of Kurdish militas and armed groups.
-A few examples are the Peshmerga of the KDPI, PAK and Komala.
+Other security institutions of the Kurdistan Region include the Zêrevanî, Asayish, Parastin u Zanyarî, and the Kurdish police force.

 Etymology

 The word "Peshmerga" can be translated to "to stand in front of death", and Valentine states it was first used by Qazi Muhammad in the short-lived Mahabad Republic (1946–47).
 The word is understandable to Persian speakers.
 Because, the name was also used to refer to an elite unit within the Sassanid Empire's military, specifically a sub-unit of the Pushtigban, called the Gyan-avspar.
 These warriors were renowned for their unwavering loyalty and bravery, often serving as the last line of defense for the Sassanid kings.
+The Persian expression "pishmarg-e kesi shodan" literally meant "to die before someone."

 History

-The Kurdish warrior tradition of rebellion has existed for thousands of years along with aspirations for independence.
-Early Kurdish warriors fought with and against the various Persian empires, the Ottoman Empire and the British Empire.